swakath/IITD_PG_FAQs/README.md

 **The department will designate a professor as the program coordinator.
 You can approach her with any academic requirement-related doubts.
 Detailed information about academic requirements will be provided during the orientation program, which takes place right after your admission.**

 ### Teaching Assistanceship
 Master's students admitted through the Teaching Assistantship program will receive a stipend of ₹12,400 per month.
 They will be assigned to a course as a TA and are required to spend 8 hours per week assisting the professor in conducting the course.
 Responsibilities include conducting tutorials, lab sessions, invigilation, exam paper correction, and other related tasks.
-At the start of every semester, you will be asked to fill out a preference form to select a course for your TA duty.
-A professor in charge will then go through all the requests and assign you to a course.
+At the start of every semester, TAs will be asked to fill out a preference form to select a course for the TA duty.
+A professor in charge will then go through all the requests and assign courses.

 To continue receiving the assistantship, a student must maintain a minimum SGPA of 7.0 each semester.
 A satisfactory or unsatisfactory grade is awarded for TA work each semester, which will be reflected in the academic transcript.
 The CSE department also provides [TA Awards](https://www.cse.iitd.ac.in/index.php/2011-12-29-23-16-01/teaching-assistant-awards) at the end of each semester to TAs who have performed exceptionally well in their assigned courses.

 ### Tution Fees
 The Academic Section at IIT Delhi has shared the Fee Circular for the 1st Semester of 2024-25 via an internal email.
-I am attaching the [circular here](documents/sem1_fee_2024_25.pdf), for your reference, which contains detailed information regarding tuition fees.
+I am attaching the circular [here](documents/sem1_fee_2024_25.pdf), for your reference.
+This contains detailed information regarding tuition fees.

 ## Contributions